KANNIBALWEAR/9102-CBF/README.md

 ![](kannibal-bike-cargo-frame.png)

 # 9102-CBF
 Cargo Bike Frame - built to last forever and protect your gear.
 If it gets torn, send a picture and we send you a replacement no questions asked.
-Expensive materials.
+Best materials possible.
+Carbon-coated?

 - molle patches
 - modular